openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_RCAN.md

 dummy_input = torch.randn(1, 3, 360, 640)
 torch.onnx.export(net, dummy_input, 'RCAN.onnx')
 ```
 The script generates the ONNX\* model file RCAN.onnx.
-You can find more information about model parameters (`n_resblocks`, `n_resgroups` and others) in model repository and can use different values of them.
+You can find more information about model parameters (`n_resblocks`, `n_resgroups`, and others) in the model repository and use different values of them.
 The model conversion was tested with the repository hash commit `3339ebc59519c3bb2b5719b87dd36515ec7f3ba7`.

 ## Convert ONNX* RCAN Model to IR